Call for Papers

 Each paper must be presented during the conference.
 Articles will not be published in the event proceedings if at least one author of a submitted work is not registered or is unable to present their article at the conference.

 AUTHORS TAKE NOTE: The official publication date is the date the proceedings are made available in the ACM Digital Library.
-This date may be up to two weeks before the first day of your conference.
 The official publication date affects the deadline for any patent filings related to published work.
 (For those rare conferences whose proceedings are published in the ACM Digital Library after the conference is over, the official publication date remains the first day of the conference.)

 Proceedings of all previous CPR conferences are available in the ACM Digital Library at: